 This is a ranking of colleges and universities based solely on the popularity of their Natural Resource Management program.
 Read the methodology here.

-Any student pursuing a degree in Natural Resource Management has to check out University of Northern Iowa.
-Based in Cedar Falls, Iowa, this university is best suited for students who flourish in an urban atmosphere.
+Any student pursuing a degree in Natural Resource Management has to check out Michigan State University.
+Located in East Lansing, Michigan, this university is best suited for students who blossom in an urban atmosphere.

 Freshmen are not required to live on-campus at Michigan State University.
 Michigan State University is well-known for the support of military personnel and is the 257 best in the country for veterans.
 Go deeper and see how well Michigan State ranks in other categories.

 It's difficult to beat Central Michigan University if you want to study Natural Resource Management.
 Prefer a large student body?
 This school has over 20,000 students on campus.